Process to become a foster/ respite/ adoptive provider:

 Orientation is held once a month.
 It is a three-hour program overview and counts toward your training hours.
 Orientation covers the philosophy of the program, the specifics of becoming a foster parent, and is an opportunity to ask questions of staff and foster parents.
 Sign up using the ‘Register’ tab.

-Core Training is three full days, and completes your pre-certification training.
-Core Training covers child development and the effects of grief and trauma on development, addiction and recovery, positive parenting, and the legal responsibilities of foster parents.
-Core Training is offered every other month, on a Friday and two Saturdays.
-At Core Training, you will receive a copy of the Foster Care and Adoption application, and we request that you submit your completed application on the third day of Training.
+CORE Training is an 8 week cohort on Thursday evenings (6-9 P.M.), and completes your pre-certification training.
+CORE Training covers child development and the effects of grief and trauma on development, addiction and recovery, trauma-informed parenting, and the legal responsibilities of foster parents.
+At CORE Training you will receive a copy of the Foster Care and Adoption Application and can be submitted after the completion of at least 4 of the 8 sessions.
+Childcare is not provided, so please make other arrangements in advance when you sign up for a cohort.

 Please register for Core Training online, or contact us for dates and location information for Core Training.